5jjCopter/EzWifibroadcast/How-to's.md

-# Setting up the OSD
+## Setting up the OSD

-## 1. configure general OSD and telemetry parameters in wifibroadcast-1.txt:
+### 1. configure general OSD and telemetry parameters in wifibroadcast-1.txt (both on TX and RX)

 - Set `OSD=Y` in wifibroadcast-1.txt (already enabled by default)